-Humility is what God requires of us.
-God is most often at the side of those who have been brought down, and will not despise a contrite heart.
+God seeks from us a life of humility.
+God is most often at the side of those who have been humiliated or brought down low, and will not despise a contrite heart.

 In Colossians 2:18-23, Paul speaks of what humility is really about, and warns about false or artificial humility.

 A proverb notes what God's justice does in making the proud humble.